 Are you serious?
 Philips Hue, or other smart bulb manufacturers, shows you how a fixing looks like.
 It's in the most cases an E14 or E27 fixing and your bulb itself has the logic and RF interface inside.
 The communication is done via RF or just by switching the power lines off.
 But this is only one aspect.

 The other is the variety of the underlying technologies in IoT, a large amount of RF Interfaces and protocols just to pick out two of them.
-And they will definitely stay because they are reasons for the existence of this protocols and RF interfaces.
+And they will definitely stay because there are reasons for the existence of this protocols and RF interfaces.
 I'm very curious how the sticker will look like for them :-) here some ideas

 - "IoT-ready, ZigBee Version 3.0, no encryption, 10dB gain, MQTT ready" or